axdemelas/mdl-stepper/README.md

 ### Dynamically adding a Stepper

-If you need to include a Stepper after initial page load by an asynchronous request for example, you will have to manually upgrades the component:
+If you need to include a Stepper after initial page load (by an asynchronous request for example), you will have to manually upgrades the component.

 ```js
 // Gets your stepper element added after initial page load.
 var stepperElement = document.querySelector('.mdl-stepper');

 // The component instance is not upgraded and so not defined.
 console.log(typeof stepperElement.MaterialStepper); // undefined

 // Upgrades all registered components found in the current DOM.
 // This is automatically called on window load.
 componentHandler.upgradeAllRegistered();

 // At this point, component handler already upgraded
 // the Stepper component and assigned the instance for
 // control over API.